wahrwolf/pizzad/README.md

 3. If the application is not running, make sure you have followed the installation steps correctly and all the dependencies are installed.

-4. If you still encounter issues, please contact our support team at support@chatdev.com for further assistance.

 ## Conclusion